bluelovers/uc/README.txt

  * NOTE: the date format for the userChrome.log console logger may be user defined:
  * Example:
  * userChrome.dateFormat = "%Y-%m-%d %H:%M:%S";
  *
+ * NOTE: the default charSet is "UTF-8"; for code using the 'import' or
+ *       'importFolder' functions to manage files, the charSet for subscript loader
+ *       may be user defined, prior to calling the import or importFolder functions:
+ * Example:
+ * userChrome.charSet = "UTF-8";
+ *
  * NOTE: the following shortcuts are predefined:
  * Cc = Components.classes;